 The other way to hold your lighting strip upside down is to use GriverStrip Light Mounting Brackets, they are fixing clips that are transparent and go over your strip light and attach via a screw to one side.
 They come in a pack of 100.
 They are especially good outside if moisture gets under the 3m tape and destroys the glue over time.

 With 11.15mm hollow distance, 3mm hollow height, they are ideal for 3528/5050/5630/3014 SMD LED waterproof strip light that are 10mm wide.
 We recommend using 3-6pcs for each 1 meter of strip lighting.

 Just remember that the width and height for the standard light strip are 0.43″ x 0.11″ (width x height).
 But the Philips Hue Plus light strip measures 0.59″ x 0.19″ so it is wider.

 Splicing and wiring up

-Once in position it was time to wire and solder each 4 cables on the strip lighting.
-I also used very small bit of heat shrink on each cable.
+Once in position, it was time to wire and solder the 4 cables on the strip lighting.
+I also used a very small bit of heat shrink on each cable.
 We don’t want to short them out and start a fire.